Conservation Easement Guide

 The financial math

 A conservation easement is a financial transaction with real costs and real benefits.
-The core equation:
+Where no substantial record of comparable easement sales exists, the appraiser falls back to the before-and-after equation:

 The "before" value is based on the highest and best use of your property - typically what a developer would pay.
 The "after" value reflects what the property is worth with the conservation restrictions in place.